USCG’s Sentinel-class Fast Response Cutters – Not Fast Enough?

 Dec 10/13: #8 delivered.
-The US Coast Guard acceptes delivery of Charles Sexton, the 8th Sentinel Class cutter.
+The US Coast Guard accepts delivery of Charles Sexton, the 8th Sentinel Class cutter.
 Nine more FRCs are currently in production at Bollinger Shipyards in Lockport, LA, out of 16 more ordered.

 Machinery Technician First Class Charles Sexton gave his life in 1991, during a rescue operation near Washington State’s treacherous Columbia River bar.
 Sexton boarded the sinking fishing vessel Sea King, and worked pumps for 6 continuous hours to keep her afloat.
 Unfortunately, the vessel capsized without warning while being towed in.
-Sexton and 2 of the fishing boat’s crew members lost their lives, and he was was posthumously awarded the Coast Guard Medal for extraordinary heroism.
+Sexton and 2 of the fishing boat’s crew members lost their lives, and he was posthumously awarded the Coast Guard Medal for extraordinary heroism.
 Sources: “Acquisition Update: Eighth Fast Response Cutter Delivered to the Coast Guard”.

 Nov 16/13: CGC.
 CGC Charles David Jr. is commissioned into service at Coast Guard Sector Key West, FL, where she’s the 1st of 6 Fast Response Cutters (FRC) that be homeported there.